Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Modeling headway-dependent flow dynamics

 The road network is represented as a directed graph \textit{G}(\textit{V},\textit{E}), where \textit{V} is the set of all nodes including dummy nodes and \textit{E} is the set of all links including O-D connectors.
 We denote $\widetilde{R}$ as the set of dummy origins and $\widetilde{S}$ as the set of dummy destinations.
 Naturally, we have $\widetilde{R}\subset\textit{V}$ and $\widetilde{S}\subset\textit{V}$.
 The frequently used notations are stated in Table \ref{notation_con} in \ref{app:notations}.

-\subsection{Headway-Dependent Fundamental Diagram}
+\subsection{Headway-dependent fundamental diagram}

-This section explores how different headway would affect the fundamental diagram.
+This section explores how different headways would affect the fundamental diagram.
 Without loss of generality, it is assumed that the headway and length of AV are homogeneous.
+To be specific, headway can be categorized into space and time headway.
+The space headway refers to the distance between the rear bumper of one vehicle and the front bumper of the vehicle following it; time headway refers to the time interval that elapses from the moment the rear of one vehicle passes a fixed point until the front bumper of following vehicle passes the same point \citep{guo2012autonomous,zhu2018distributed}.
+The space headway is not sufficient to represent the safety between AVs, while the time headway has been widely used in the literature regarding the AV control \citep{chen2020connected,becker2022driver}.
+The time headway in this study is capable of measuring the probability of accidents by considering both the spacing and speed of AVs, which serves as a desirable control variable that trades off efficiency and safety.
 Then we present the fundamental diagram for AVs based on the results by \citet{ZHOU2020102614}.
 Considering link $(i,j)$, we denote $\Delta_{x_{i,j}}$ as the spacing of AVs in link $(i,j)$, $\textit{v}_{i,j}$ as the speed of AVs on link $(i,j)$, $\textit{h}_{i,j}$ as the headway of AVs in link $(i,j)$ and \textit{L} as the length of each AV.
 The relationship between the headway $\textit{h}_{i,j}$ and spacing $\Delta_{x_{i,j}}$ can be described as follows:

 Besides, the relationship between the spacing $\Delta_{x_{i,j}}$ and density $\rho_{i,j}$ is shown as follows:

 The speed $\textit{v}_{i,j}$ should be limited within free-flow speed $\textit{v}_{i,j}^f$ as follows: